GlitchWitchIO/glitchwitch.io/_posts/2018/2018-09-19-windows-10-on-digitalocean.md

 Recently I wanted to run a resource intensive windows program but didn't really have the hardware or bandwidth to support it.

-I started doing some digging into installing windows on digital ocean as it seemed cheaper than putting credits into a proper windows vps host.
+I started doing some digging into installing Windows on DigitalOcean as it seemed cheaper than putting credits into a proper Windows VPS host.

 Search results for "Windows on Digital Ocean" primarily show a [paywalled blog post on whatuptime.com](https://www.whatuptime.com/installing-microsoft-windows-onto-digitalocean-droplet/), a [leaked copy of that guide](https://milankragujevic.com/how-to-install-windows-10-on-digitalocean) and [similar](https://joodle.nl/install-windows-10-creators-update-on-kimsufi-soyoustart-ovh-and-online-net/) [guides](http://windowstemplate.com/2017/03/22/windows-10-pro/) with pre-compiled images of dubious origin and trustworthiness.